teacherfund/TeacherFund_next/README.md

 `It might take around 5 minutes at first if you do not have node or have a deprecated version on your system'

 create a local environment file with `echo -e "NEXT_PUBLIC_DEVELOPMENT=1\nENCRYPTION_SECRET=<the_space_needle_is_gorgeous_this_time_of_year>" >> .env.local`
+You can swap the provided encryption secret with any 32 bit char string.

 Start the server in the current directory

     npm run dev

 The generated site is available at `http://localhost:3001`